JAYD3NW/RPS-VS-AI-ROBOT/README.md

  In this game, players upload pictures of their hand gestures to the dataset, and the AI robot responds with a randomized output, simulating the classic rock-paper-scissors experience.
 The AI's unpredictable responses add an element of excitement and intrigue to the gameplay.

 # The Algorithm
-This re-trained ResNet-18 model was created on Jetson Nano and trained on a dataset of prairie rattlesnake images and garter snake images.
-It runs on an imagenet.py program that will classify the snake as either species.
+This re-trained ResNet-18 model was created on Jetson Nano and trained on a dataset of Rock, Paper and Scissors images.
+It runs on an imagenet.py program that will classify your hand gesture and reply with a random output to determine if you drew, won or lost.

 # Running This Project
 1. Make sure that both the Jetson Inference library and Python3 are installed on your Jetson Nano.